xxczaki/nasa-cli/README.md

 ## How it works?

-It downloads the latest Picture of the Day (or from specific date) from [NASA APOD](https://apod.nasa.gov/apod/) and saves it on your computer (in the directory, where terminal is executed).
+It downloads the latest Picture of the Day (or from specific date) from [NASA APOD](https://apod.nasa.gov/apod/) and saves it on your computer (in the directory, where terminal is executed :unicorn:).

 ## npm Dependencies [![Known Vulnerabilities](https://snyk.io/test/github/xxczaki/nasa-cli/badge.svg)](https://snyk.io/test/github/xxczaki/nasa-cli)